persteenolsen/fastapi-mongo-crud-books/README.md

 - Use the Swagger for Create a Document in the MongoDB and try to perform other CRUD operations

-- You can go to the MongoDB at Atlas to test your data in the Collention / DB / Documents
+- You can go to the MongoDB at Atlas to test your data in the DB / Collections / Documents

 When you make a change to the models and start run the Web App the MongoDB should be updated